BRC20 Pinning Attack: Coordinated Testing in Real-world

 \subsection{Execution of Attack}

-\textbf{Attack overview.} Our pinning attack against Binance’s ORDI wallet consisted of several successive attack attempts (cf.~Fig.\ref{fig:attack}).
-We achieved this by executing transactions with \textit{low transaction fees} and \textit{large token amounts} under high mempool congestion, pinning Binance’s ORDI in the transferable balance for an extended period.
-During the execution of our attack, we successfully locked the entire liquidity of the wallet and caused an operational shutdown of Binance’s ORDI wallet.
-This led to a temporary halt in withdrawals and transfers for users, lasting approximately \textbf{3.5 hours}.
-Following this period, recovery mechanisms were implemented, and normal operations were restored.
+\textbf{Attack overview.} In collaboration with Binance’s research team, we conducted a series of controlled and monitored tests on the ORDI hot wallet to validate the effectiveness of the pinning attack under real-world conditions (Fig.\ref{fig:attack}).
+These tests involved constructing transactions with deliberately low fees and large token amounts under periods of high mempool congestion, with the aim of evaluating whether the transferable balance could be immobilized.

+During the coordinated execution, we successfully demonstrated that the wallet’s liquidity could be temporarily locked, simulating an operational disruption in ORDI withdrawals.
+The controlled test resulted in a transient suspension of ORDI withdrawal functionality for approximately \textbf{3.5 hours}, during which the wallet's transferable balance was fully occupied.
+The experiment was closely monitored by both parties, and upon completion, Binance promptly executed recovery transactions to restore normal operations.

-We mark the malicious inscriptions (i.e., under our attacks) in purple, while the recovery ones are in teal.
-The remaining normal inscriptions/transactions (i.e., requests from users) are in black.
+We visualise the test process in Fig.\ref{fig:attack}.
+Transactions used in the controlled validation are marked in purple, recovery operations are in teal, and regular user-driven inscriptions are shown in black.

 \textbf{First attempt} (\textbf{\textit{1st Tx}} in Fig.\ref{fig:attack}).
 The first attack (\textbf{\textit{1st Tx}}, $\mathsf{inscription ID}$: \hlhref{https://ordiscan.com/inscription/46374444}{\#46374444}) took place on Dec.
 7, 2023, at 16:36:58, targeting Binance’s ORDI wallet to inscribe a transfer of 8,196,950 ORDI tokens, the entire balance of the wallet.
 Given the high mempool congestion (149.48\% capacity), we executed the attack using a low-fee and large-amount strategy (200 sats/vB, approximately 0.000278 BTC), significantly lower than the average transaction fee of 0.00051525 BTC~\cite{blockcom24}, to delay transaction confirmation.
-We provided the attack information below.
+We provided more detailed attack information in Appendix~\ref{app:attack-details}.

-The first attack failed due to an unforeseen concurrent transaction.
-While we initiated the attack to inscribe a transfer of 8,196,950 ORDI tokens, a withdrawal transaction ($\mathsf{Inscription ID}$: \href{https://ordiscan.com/inscription/46374443}{\#46374443} was simultaneously confirmed, reducing the Binance wallet's balance by 6,337 ORDI tokens.
+The first attack attempt was unsuccessful due to an unexpected concurrent transaction.
+While we initiated the attack to inscribe a transfer of 8,196,950 ORDI tokens, a withdrawal transaction ($\mathsf{Inscription ID}$: \href{https://ordiscan.com/inscription/46374443}{\#46374443}) was confirmed nearly simultaneously, reducing the Binance wallet’s balance by 6,337 ORDI tokens.

 This reduction in the wallet’s balance resulted in our attack attempting to lock more tokens than were available in the wallet — specifically, our inscribed amount exceeded the wallet’s remaining total by the amount withdrawn.
 Since the intended amount to be locked could not surpass the wallet's actual holdings, the attack was ultimately unsuccessful.